yojiwatanabe/TSC-Ferret/README.md

 User can also use regular expression for search query.
 The program will look for characters that match with the regular expression.
 If the regular expression search finds a result inside the line being searched the program includes the line in the output.
 The user does not have to specify the program to use regex search.
 But the user has to be careful while using search queries that contains characters used in regular expression syntax.
 Such characters have to be escaped using a back slash `\`.

 ### Filters
-There are three available filters in TSC Search.
+There are three available filters in TSC Ferret.
 These filters can be used to output data with only the desired ip or repository.

 #### Repository Filter
 For getting data based on repository, user can make a text file (.txt) with a single repository per line.
 For example, if the user needs the data related to `atst01nix001` and `aprd01nix001` repositories, the text file would look like: